 These special ingredients when combined are seriously powerful at creating new hair growth.

 When combined with the dietary and lifestyle changes that I teach here you’ll actually be able to re-grow at least some of your hair.

 The other thing to keep in mind, if you want to go ahead with a hair transplant you’ll traditionally need to take finasteride combined with minoxidil to keep the remainder of your hair from receding higher.

 This essentially means being on these drugs for the rest of your life – not exactly an exciting prospect.

 That is why, for any one who wants to have a hair transplant, I recommend following my natural techniques to stop any further hair loss right away.
-This is absolutely possible, as hundreds of men who have taken Hair Equilibrium have found out.
-It is absolutely possible to stabilize your hair fall within 2 months.

 With your hairline no longer receding you can now make an informed decision about whether you want to fill in any lost hair with transplanted hair.